Update on the Impact of the New California Marijuana Law in California and the Rest of the Country

 Senate Bill 1127 drafted by Senator Jerry Hill in honor of Jojo, who suffers from Lennox-Gastaut syndrome sought to authorize California school districts, county boards of education, and charter schools maintaining kindergarten or any grades 1 to 12 to adopt a policy to permit a parent or guardian to possess and administer cannabis to a student who is a qualified patient under the Compassionate Use Act, excluding smokeable or vapeable form, at a school site.

-This act mandates the Department of Justice to review the state summary criminal history information database and identify the past convictions that are eligible for recall, dismissal and/or re-designation.
-It gives opportunity to those with past convictions before July 1, 2019 that are eligible for recall, dismissal and /or re-designation to have their conviction dismissed if there is no objection within a specified timeframe from the office of the persecution.
+This act mandates the Department of Justice to review the state summary criminal history information database and identify the past convictions that are eligible for recall, dismissal, and/or re-designation.
+It gives the opportunity to those with past convictions before July 1, 2019, that are eligible for recall, dismissal, and /or re-designation to have their conviction dismissed if there is no objection within a specified timeframe from the office of the persecution.

-In addition, there were changes maderegarding cannabis deliveries.
-For starters, the monetary value of product that delivery drivers may carry at any time was increased from $3,000 to $10,000, and a ban was placed on the “mobile fulfilment” concept that has been adopted by most marijuana delivery companies.
+In addition, there were changes made regarding cannabis deliveries.
+For starters, the monetary value of products that delivery drivers may carry at any time was increased from $3,000 to $10,000, and a ban was placed on the “mobile fulfillment” concept that has been adopted by most marijuana delivery companies.

-The “ice cream truck model” in which marijuana delivery trucks where essentially stocked full and they drive around fulfilling orders as they are placed.
+The “ice cream truck model” in which marijuana delivery trucks were essentially stocked full and they drive around fulfilling orders as they are placed.

-The new regulations make it explicit that drivers must receive orders first before filling and driving out to fulfil such orders.
+The new regulations make it explicit that drivers must receive orders first before filling and driving out to fulfill such orders.

 Although the new regulations have addressed more than a few concerns, there are still quite some others that are begging for attention.
-It is hoped that in subsequent statues review, some of these concerns will be addressed.
+It is hoped that in subsequent status reviews, some of these concerns will be addressed.